ajmas/sveltia-cms-example/README.md

 # Sveltia CMS Example

 Project to demonstrate how to launch Sveltia CMS.

-Currently in an alpha state
+I am developing this as a learning point for myself, but thought I'd share what I have, for anyone else jumping into this or wanting to suggest improvements.

+Treat this as a work in progress.

 ```
 npm install